roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-15 - Unit 6 Lesson 2.md

 6. What evidence shows that carbon dioxide is going from the air into the water and making it more acidic?

+When Mrs Beck breathes into the water, the carbon dioxide goes into the water and the universal indicator indicates that it is becoming more acidic.

 7. What ideas did we develop today that could be helpful for answering our questions?
 What else do we need to know about acidity?

+We need to know what kinds of compounds are acids and what are bases.
+I wish that the next section would help me figure out which is which.

+---

 ### INVESTIGATING ACIDS AND BASES - Wear Safety Glasses!!

+`oh wow look at that, my wish came true!`

 Part 1: Known Aqueous Acids and Bases (acids and bases in a water solution)